 Under Identity Store, set the authentication type.

-Make sure you've got the authentication type right
+Make sure you've got the right authentication type

 The default is local authentication (Local), so you only need to change this if you're going to use Active Directory authentication.

 If you're going to use Active Directory, select Active Directory.
-Then in the Domain field, enter the fully qualified domain name (FQDN) of your domain, and in the NetBIOS field, enter the domain's NetBIOS name, or nickname.
+Then in the Domain field, enter the fully qualified domain name (FQDN) of your domain, and in the NetBIOS field, enter the domain NetBIOS name, or nickname.